 At a corner of the square, you’ll find Café La Antigua, which serves a terrific saffron-infused gin & tonic!
 It’s also a great place to mingle with the locals and taste some local specialties.

-Consuegra can be visited as a day-trip from Toledo.
+Consuegra can be visited as a day-trip from Toledo or Madrid.
 If you’re a fan of Cervantes, check out the Windmills and Don Quixote route which winds its way around the La Mancha region.

 Note: my trip to La Mancha was part of the #inLaMancha blogger project, a collaboration between iambassador and the Spain National Tourist Board.
 As always, all views expressed above are mine, and mine only.